 Noah is from New Jersey, USA.
-He is a journalism student in the School of Arts and Social Sciences and has just started his third year.
+He is a journalism graduate in the School of Arts and Social Science.

 What were you doing before you came to study at City?